bastienwirtz/homer/docs/configuration.md

   - name: "link 2"
     icon: "fas fa-book"
     url: "https://github.com/bastienwirtz/homer"
+  # Urls starting with # will link to additional Homer pages.
+Passing "#page2"
-  # this will link to a second homer page that will load config from page2.yml and keep default config values as in config.yml file
+  # will load config from page2.yml as overrides on top of the default values
-  # see url field and assets/page.yml used in this example:
+  # set in this config.yml.
   - name: "Second Page"
     icon: "fas fa-file-alt"
     url: "#page2"

 # Services
 # First level array represents a group.
-# Leave only a "items" key if not using group (group name, icon & tagstyle are optional, section separation will not be displayed).
+Use only an "items" key if not using
+# groups (name, icon, & tagstyle are optional; section separation will not be
+# displayed).
 services:
   - name: "Application"
     icon: "fas fa-code-branch"
     # A path to an image can also be provided.
-Note that icon take precedence if both icon and logo are set.
+Note that icon will take
+    # precedence if both icon and logo are set.
     # logo: "path/to/logo"
     items:
       - name: "Awesome app"